When you get injured, we take it personally.

 No fees until we win your injury case!

 Will I Have to Pay Taxes on My Personal Injury Settlement?

 When you’re hurt and seeking a personal injury settlement, you may be happy with the amount you received.
 You’re relieved that you’re not paying out of pocket because someone else made a mistake.
 But could you be paying for it later?

 At the Law Offices of Gary S. Greenberg, we hear many clients asking, “Will I have to pay taxes on my personal injury settlement?”
-The answer depends on your settlement and the losses you’ve suffered, so reach out to a Milwaukee injury lawyer before you file a claim.
+The answer depends on your settlement and the losses you’ve suffered, so reach out to an injury lawyer before you file a claim.